 340B hospitals also will have to spend enormous amounts to comply with the rebate policies.
 These policies have no precedent in the three decades since the start of the 340B Program.
 Hospitals therefore have no existing infrastructure to comply with them-let alone the many different variations and requirements across the hundreds of drug companies that could adopt them.
-340B hospitals will be forced to hire new full-time employees to meet Plaintiffs' demands, and they will have to purchase new technologies to provide the required purchase data and to track the rebates they are owed.
+340B hospitals will be forced to hire new full-time employees to meet the drug company demands, and they will have to purchase new technologies to provide the required purchase data and to track the rebates they are owed.
 In a world of finite resources, 340B hospitals will have no choice but to divert funds away from patient services and towards burdensome compliance.

 Ultimately, as the Court evaluates this case, it should bear in mind what Justice Kavanaugh wrote for a unanimous Supreme Court a few years ago: "340B hospitals perform valuable services for low-income and rural communities but have to rely on limited federal funding for support."
 Am.
 Hosp.
-Ass'n v.
+Ass 'n v.
 Becerra, 596 U.S. 724, 738 (2022).
-The rebate policies shrink that already-limited funding even further, endangering the care that 340B hospitals provide for their patients and communities.
-But perhaps worse than anything, Lilly, BMS, and Novartis do so in flagrant disregard of the 340B statute.
-They may be dissatisfied with that law or how the Executive Branch is enforcing it, but that does not permit them to try to enforce the law themselves.
-Nor does it permit them to co-opt this Court in its vigilante efforts.
-If the drug companies are dissatisfied with 340B law or policy, they can seek change in the political branches.
+The drug companies' rebate policies shrink that already-limited funding even further, endangering the care that 340B hospitals provide for their patients and communities.
+But perhaps worse than anything, Kalderos and its customers do so in flagrant disregard of the 340B statute.
+Kalderos and its drug-company customers may be dissatisfied with that law or how the Executive Branch is enforcing it, but that does not permit them to try to enforce the law themselves.
+Nor does it permit Kalderos or its customers to co-opt this Court in its vigilante efforts.
+If Kalderos and the drug companies are dissatisfied with 340B law or policy, they can seek change in the political branches.
 But they cannot take the law into their own hands and then seek judicial permission for their extra-legal actions.